 The TExES Educational Diagnostician Exam is a certification examination that is designed to determine if an individual has the skills and knowledge necessary to be an educational diagnostician.
 An educational diagnostician is an individual that identifies the special needs of students with disabilities and works to fulfill those needs by using special instruction, assessment, and other techniques.
 This exam assesses an individual’s knowledge of the methods to identify students with disabilities, methods to identify the severity of the disability and the needs of the student, methods to help the student learn in spite of his or her disability, and the professional roles, responsibilities, and concerns associated with being an educational diagnostician.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Educational Diagnostician Exam is only administered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Educational Diagnostician Exam is administered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees in addition to this exam that are required in order to become certified as an entry-level educational diagnostician within the state of Texas.

 Sample Study Notes